UBCSailbot/sailbot_workspace/.devcontainer/deployment/README.md

 - Runs the base image used by the Dev Container by default: `./start_container.sh`
 - Run a specific version of the base image by specifying its ID: `./start_container.sh <IMAGE_ID>`

+### `setup_boot.sh`

+Configures programs and scripts that need to run when the main computer boots.
+Only needs to be run once unless the script is updated.
+Does not need to be rerun if any scripts or programs it targets are updated, with the exception of renaming or moving the file.

+Usage:

+- Must be run as root
+- `sudo ./setup_boot.sh`

 ## Deployment container commands

 - Exit out of a container: `exit`